 This song is a transcription of Terry Riley's seminal minimalist composition.

 This song comprises six Voices and six Tracks.
-We rely on preset.js
+Each voice selects

 Each voice performs a random number of repetitions of each of 54 predetermined patterns in sequence (v0-v53).
 Here are two of them:

-We can see that the first pattern, v0
+We can see that the first pattern, v0, is a random number of rests (z) between

 2 and 16.
 This provides each voice with a random initial delay.
 Similarly the next